samwell-ho/openpgp-ca/doc/src/keys-create.md

   - ...

 The user then needs to import it into their OpenPGP keystore.
-In the following examples, we assume that the password-protected secret key has been transferred as a file called `alice.privatekey`.
+In the following examples, we assume that the password-protected private key has been transferred as a file called `alice.priv`.

 ### Exporting the OpenPGP CA public key

 Alice also needs a copy of CA public key.
 It can be exported as follows:

-`$ openpgp-ca -d example.oca ca export > ca.pubkey`
+`$ openpgp-ca -d example.oca ca export > ca.pub`

 The CA's key has already been tsigned by Alice's key.
 This happened automatically when OpenPGP CA generated the key.